guoguanglu/Andrew-Ng_machine-learning/README.md

 ***

 ### What is the machine learning
+* definition
-**definition:** `Arthur Samuele(1959) Machine Learning`:  Field of study that gives computers the ability to learning without being explicitly programmed.
+	* `Arthur Samuele(1959) Machine Learning`:  Field of study that gives computers the ability to learning without being explicitly programmed.
-`TOME Mitchell(1998):`  Well-posed Learning Problem:A computer program is said to learn form experience E with respect to some task T and some performance measure P,if its performance on T, as measured by P, improves with experience E.
+	* `TOME Mitchell(1998):`  Well-posed Learning Problem:A computer program is said to learn form experience E with respect to some task T and some performance measure P,if its performance on T, as measured by P, improves with experience E.
 * example: `playing checkers`
 E= the experience of playing many games of checkers
 T= the task of playing checkers